cs107e/cs107e.github.io/labs/lab1/lab.md

 SD card as kernel.img like you did in step 5.
 But this is a tedius process.
 To avoid having to switch your SD card back and forth between your laptop and the raspberry pi each time you change your program, we will use a bootloader.
-Mount the SD card one last time and copy bootloader.bin to kernel.img.
+Mount the SD card one last time and copy bootloader.bin to the SD as kernel.img.
 Then follow the instructions in the [bootloader guide](/guides/bootloader) to load your blink program onto your raspberry pi using the bootloader.